 Food at the hospital consisted of fruit juices, canned milk, and meat.
 The number of patients the hospital received increased in February, and A. L. may have been one of them.
 No information has been found as to why he was admitted, but the battalion was involved in the Battle of the Points.
 The records kept by the medical staff indicated that casualties increased at this time and that there was a large influx of patients the night before the surrender.
 In addition, the medical staff stated that the closer to April the number of cases of men with food deficiency diseases increased.

-It is known that A. L. was still in Hospital #2 when the surrender took place on April 9, 1942.
-This prevented him from taking part in the march from Bataan.
-It was feared that the Japanese would send troops right through the hospital since it was along the main road, but Gen. King told the Japanese where the hospital was because this never happened.
-The first Japanese – 10 to 12 men – arrived at 9 PM but set up a bivouac for the night and left the next morning.
+Being in the hospital prevented him from taking part in the march from Bataan.
+It was feared that the Japanese would send troops right through the hospital since it was along the main road, but Gen. King apparently told the Japanese where the hospital was because this never happened.
+The first Japanese – 10 or 12 men – arrived at 9 PM but set up a bivouac for the night and left the next morning.
 A Japanese medical officer arrived the next day and questions were asked and reports were asked for.
 He told the medical staff what they could and could not do.
 One thing that changed immediately, was that the patients would no longer receive fruit or milk.
 They were also told they could only use the water supply for drinking and any other use would result in death.
-The Filipino patients were told to leave the hospital, and 5500 of its 7000 patients left and ended up on what became known as the march.
+The Filipino patients were told to leave the hospital, and 5,500 of its 7,000 patients left and ended up on the march.
 The only Filipinos left were those that were bed cases.
 Most of the Filipinos who left the hospital when ordered died on the march.

 It was known that the hospital would soon be closed although no date was known.
 Among the patients were mechanics who were able to get abandoned buses running.
 The buses were double-decked to carry as many patients unable to walk as possible.
 It was determined it would take two trips to do this.
 The patients who could walk would walk from Hospital #2 to Hospital #1.
 Many of the patients had recovered and wanted to leave the hospital and requested to do so.
 A Japanese medical officer informed them that they were better off staying in the hospital than being sent to Camp O’Donnell where 50 to 60 POWs were dying each day.

-On May 12th, the hospital closed and the POWs were marched on the 12th and 13th to Hospital #1 at Little Baguio.
+On May 12th, the hospital closed and the POWs were marched or bussed, depending on their wounds, on the 12th and 13th to Hospital #1 at Little Baguio.
 As they marched they saw the dead still lying along the sides of the road in the ditches since the carnage had not been cleaned up.
 The POWs were identified as the Cabcaben Detachment on May 19, 1942.
 When they arrived at Hospital #1, they were held in an area north of the hospital that had been used by the Ordinance Department before the surrender.
-It is known that a roster of Prisoners of War from Hospital #2 who were patients was taken and Andrew’s name was on it.
 The POWs remained at Little Baguio until May 26th when they were taken by a truck convoy to Bilibid Prison near Manila.
 In Tagalog, the word “bilibid” means prison but the Japanese now called it a hospital and turned it over to US Naval medical personnel as a hospital.
 The trucks carrying the men from Hospital 2 passed through a massive archway and two sets of iron gates in the cement and brick wall that surrounded the prison.
 Inside there was a third wall that divided the grounds.
 The trucks stopped in front of a three-story building that had once been the prison hospital.
 There was no roof over the third floor and when it rained, the rainwater seeped down to the second and first floors.

 The other buildings in the prison were long narrow one-story wooden structures where the patients lay with their heads against the wall and their feet toward the center aisle of the building.
 Some of the sick had mattresses, others lay on blankets on the floors.
 Many of the POWs had no real clothing.
 It was stated that there were six or seven of the buildings and each had a pharmacist’s mate in charge of it.
 Men stated that the Naval personnel kept the buildings clean and sanitary.